-(l) An employer shall keep a record of the wages and hours of the domestic
+(1) An employer shall keep a record of the wages and hours of the domestic worker as required by NRS 608.115.

-2. The provisions of this section are not intended to prevent an employer from providing greater wages and benefits than those required by this section.
+The provisions of this section are not intended to prevent an employer from providing greater wages and benefits than those required by this section.

-3. The Labor Commissioner shall adopt regulations to carry out the provisions of this section and shall post on his or her Internet website, if any, a multilingual notice of employment rights provided under this section and any applicable state and federal laws pertaining to the employment of domestic workers.

-4. As used in this section, unless the context otherwise requires:

-(a) "Domestic worker" means a natural person who is paid by an employer to perform work of a domestic nature for the employer's household, including, without limitation, housekeeping, housecleaning, cooking, laundering, nanny services, caretaking of sick, convalescing or elderly persons, gardening or chauffeuring. {The term does not include persons who provide services on a casual, irregular or intermittent basis or persons who are employed by a third party service or agency.} the employer's household.
+- The Labor Commissioner shall adopt regulations to carry out the provisions of this section and shall post on his or her Internet website, if any, a multilingual notice of employment rights provided under this section and any applicable state and federal laws pertaining to the employment of domestic workers. - As used in this section, unless the context otherwise requires: - (a) "Domestic worker" means a natural person who is paid by an employer to perform work of a domestic nature for the employer's household, including, without limitation, housekeeping, housecleaning, cooking, laundering, nanny services, caretaking of sick, convalescing or elderly persons, gardening or chauffeuring.
+The term:

+(1) Includes a natural person who is employed by a third-party service or agency; and

-(b) "Employer" means a person who employs a domestic worker to work for or is required to remain on the employer's property.
+- (2) Does not include a natural person who provides services on a casual, irregular or intermittent basis. - (b) "Employer" means a person who employs a domestic worker to work for the employer's household.